oarthurma/jrpg-switch-playlist/README.md

 This project is a simple, single-page website created as the final assignment for the **["Introduction to HTML5"](https://www.coursera.org/learn/html )** course, offered by the **University of Michigan** on Coursera.

-The primary goal was to build a semantic and accessible webpage using only HTML5.
+The primary goal was to build a semantic and accessible webpage using only HTML.
 The final code has been validated to ensure it meets modern web standards.

 ---